In 1988, my son Aaron and I started fishing on multiple team circuits. We competed until Aaron went pro around 1996, so I also went pro.

 Most of us know that water levels have continued to drop year after year.
 I’m probably one of the few who got to fish it back in the old days when the lake was full.
 Believe it or not, I think the fish and the lake are better now.

 When the lake was full, the water was gin clear.
-I distinctly remember being able to see a fish swimming under the boat on a reef at least 50 ft. or more down in the Overton Arm.
+I distinctly remember seeing a fish swimming under the boat on a reef at least 50 ft. or more down in the Overton Arm.
 I dropped a Texas Rigged worm down and watched the fish swim over and eat it, and then I caught it.
 Aaron remembers seeing the shadow of our boat on a reef over 70 ft. down because the water was that clear.

-But the bass were few and skinny due to lack of nutrients and bait among other things.
-In the past we had 7 fish limits and it was good if you came in with 7 lbs.!
+But the bass were few and skinny due to a lack of nutrients and bait, among other things.
+We had seven fish limits in the past, and it was good if you came in with 7 lbs.!

-The lake is absolutely beautiful and nothing like I expected.
-It stirred my emotions and memories looking way up a dry creek or canyon and remembering how I used to fish there with Aaron and so many old friends.
+The lake is stunning and nothing like I expected.
+It stirred my emotions and memories looking way up a dry creek or canyon and remembering how I fished there with Aaron and many old friends.

 As nostalgic as I can get, it’s exciting to look forward to the future knowing that Mead is thriving and the largemouth and smallmouth are two and three times bigger than they were in the past.
 If you’re a striped bass angler, you can catch a boat full easily almost anywhere and anytime.

-Previously I wrote about the Texas Rig being my favorite set up.
+Previously I wrote that the Texas Rig is my favorite setup.
 I’m happy to report I caught all my fish at the Open on a Texas Rigged Robo worm.

-Since the Open, I’ve been fishing Castaic weekly and putting to use the things I’ve learned.
-In my opinion the Texas Rig is still king at Castaic.
+Since the Open, I’ve been fishing Castaic weekly and using what I’ve learned.
+In my opinion, the Texas Rig is still king at Castaic.
 Last week among all the bass, I caught a nice striped bass on a Texas rig.
-He went in the fry pan!
+He went in the frying pan!

-Last week my friend Liz caught a 6 lb. largemouth on a Texas rig, her biggest bass this year.
-We are thinking it may be time to try a jig for the winter.
+Last week my friend Liz caught a six lb. largemouth on a Texas rig, her biggest bass this year.
+We think it may be time to try a jig for the winter.
 Of course, if that doesn’t work, we can always go back to my favorite you-know-what rig.

-In closing you should know I had a number of concerns about taking on a 3-day tournament not knowing who I would draw and what the conditions might be.
+In closing, you should know I had several concerns about taking on a 3-day tournament, not knowing who I would draw and what the conditions might be.
 I can honestly say I drew a couple of great guys, Tom Nokes and Steve Molinari.
-I’ve fished with hundreds of people and made many friends which I consider a bonus when it comes to draw tournaments.
+I’ve fished with hundreds of people and made many friends, which I consider a bonus when it comes to drawing tournaments.

-This tournament was so enjoyable, and I was able to physically handle it, that Liz and I decided right away to fish the US Open at Lake Havasu in Jan.
+This tournament was so enjoyable, and I could physically handle it, that Liz and I decided right away to fish the US Open at Lake Havasu in Jan.
 2019.
 As a senior and great grandmother, I never dreamed I would fish tournaments again, but here I am!